-4. Held-For-Sale Classification
+4. Held-For-Sale Classification & Discontinued Operations Presentation

-HELD-FOR-SELL CLASSIFICATION
+HELD-FOR-SALE CLASSIFICATION

-We report and classify a business as held-for-sale (Held-For-Sale Business) when management has approved the sale or received approval to sell the business and is committed to a formal plan, the business is available for immediate sale, the business is being actively marketed, the sale is anticipated to occur during the next 12 months and certain other specified criteria are met.
+We report and classify a business or a component of an entity as held-for-sale (Held-For-Sale Business) when management has approved the sale or received approval to sell the business and is committed to a formal plan, the business is available for immediate sale, the business is being actively marketed, the sale is anticipated to occur during the next 12 months and certain other specified criteria are met.
 A Held-For-Sale Business is recorded at the lower of its carrying amount or estimated fair value less cost to sell.
 If the carrying amount of the business exceeds its estimated fair value, a loss is recognized.

 Assets and liabilities related to a Held-For-Sale Business are reported in Assets held for sale and Liabilities held for sale, respectively, in our Condensed Consolidated Balance Sheets beginning in the period in which the business is classified as held-for-sale.
-At March 31, 2024, the following businesses and assets were reported and classified as held-for-sale:
+At March 31, 2024 June 30, 2024, the following businesses and assets were reported and classified as held-for-sale: